 Discussion:

 From table 1 we can see that “AES” algorithm is better for wireless communication .For wireless communication security is the main issue and “AES” is so much popular algorithm for its higher security and higher efficiency.
 Other performance metrics like key lengths block size and rounds increases time complexity which increases AES’s security that’s why it’s very difficult to crack the system.
-In “Image processing system” higher level security is not main concern.
-For higher security there will be needed higher cost for this system which is unnecessary for this system and that will dissatisfy the user.
-So, “DES” algorithm can be used for image processing system.
-From the table 1 after evaluating the performance metrics of DES it’s a better to use this algorithm for image processing system.
-For password protection system 3DES algorithm can be used although it performance is slow in terms of software because of triple phase of DES but it is very cheap for hardware implementation.
-Other performance metrics key length, block size, rounds increases time complexity which increases its security and makes so much difficult to crack the password.
+For Image processing system” DES is better, as it has small key and block size which will enable high transmission rate with moderate security during image transmission. .
+For smart card (integrated circuit card) or e-payment purpose 3DES algorithm can be used although it’s performance is slow in terms of software because of triple phases of DES but it is very cheap for hardware implementation.

 The result analysis for “RSA” in table 2 explains that this algorithm can be used for mobile banking system.
 The performance metrics such as key length and block size is large which increases it’s time complexity so it will so much difficult to crack the system hence it increases system’s security.
-“DSA” algorithm it be said that this algorithm will be a good choice for Web application and email verification.
+Web application and email verification.
 Since it has a larger number of key lengths and block size depends on variable length along with measurement higher security and efficiency which makes the system much secure.
 ECC works better in key exchange over web, mobile and Internet of things.
 ECC’s efficiency is lower terms of all performance metrics expect numbers of round.
 Because of small key sizes it performs faster than remaining both.

 Conclusion: